 Simply put, it’s the number of working hours in any given time period based on your workplace policies.

-- When calculating Gross Billable Capacity, we are NOT removing sick time, vacation time, holidays, etc.
+- When calculating Gross Capacity, we are NOT removing sick time, vacation time, holidays, etc.

-- When calculating Gross Capacity for the purpose of getting to utilization, we’re looking at the Billable Team’s capacity only.
+- When calculating Gross Capacity for the purpose of getting to utilization, we’re looking at the entire team’s capacity

 Here’s the formula we use for Gross Capacity:

 The simplest way to model capacity is often to create a “payroll grid”.
-This means listing all of your billables and partially billable employees, along with their weekly capacity and then multiplying that by the number of weeks in a given period.
+This means listing all of your delivery and partial delivery employees, along with their weekly capacity and then multiplying that by the number of weeks in a given period.

 Want this exact payroll grid template?
 It’s included for free in our Agency Profitability Toolkit: